Make-School-Courses/BEW-1.3-Server-Side-Architectures-and-Frameworks/custom-project.md

 create an overly ambitious project that you may not finish by the end of the term.

+Follow these steps

+1. Define the project and limit the scope.
+1. Define the resources the project will work with.
+1. Define your routes using RESTful principals.
+1. Build your project.

 ### Define your resources

 Define your resources.
 You should have three.

 A resource can be anything your web site manages.
 Here are a couple examples.

 Reddit

 1. User 2.
 Post 3.
 Comment

 Photos app like instagram

 1. User 2.
 Photo 3.
 Comment

 Trip planner

 1. Trip 2.
 User 4.
 Event

 Multiplayer game